uwmadisonieee/Server-And-Database-Workshop/README.md

 	- `db.TestCollection.find()`
 - If this worked then you have a working MongoDB and to start it you just need to have `mongod` running in background

-### MongoChef
+### Robomongo (Robo 3T)

 > Need just for MongoDB Workshop

 Command line shells are good to learn, but for sake of simplicity we will just use a GUI to interact with our database.
-[MongoChef](https://studio3t.com/download/) is by far the nicest MongoDB GUI I know about and easy to [download and install.](https://studio3t.com/download/)
+[Robomongo](https://robomongo.org/) is by far the nicest MongoDB GUI I know about and easy to [download and install.](https://robomongo.org/)